AndrewFreemantle/rails-action-cable-from-action-job-issue/README.md

 If the updated message is broadcasted from an ActionJob, this works using the `:async` development ActionJob queue_adaptor, but doesn't appear to work with any delayed or perform later queue adaptor.

+# Fix
+This branch fixes the issue by configuring the ActionCable adaptor to use Redis.
+See `config/cable.yml`

 # Navigating the code
 The ActionJob is triggered in `app/channels/web_notifications_channel.rb`: